Robbie Francevic: Bathurst 1000

 After winning the 1989 New Zealand Touring Car Championship, making him the only driver to have won both the ATCC and NZTC, Francevic had a couple of shake down runs in the Sierra during the 1989 ATCC, finishing in 15th place at a wet Winton before having a relatively quiet drive to 9th in the series Grand Final at Oran Park.
 Robbie then teamed with 1985 ETCC champion, Italian ex-Formula One driver Gianfranco Brancatelli, in the Petch owned Sierra in the 1989 Bathurst 1000.
 The car was qualified 15th, but Francevic didn't get a drive after the right front wheel fell off the car under Brancatelli on lap 14 when going across the top of the Mountain.
 Having to drive the car back to the pits for over half a lap resulted in too much damage being done to the car's axle and front suspension (as they hadn't caught it on camera, race broadcaster Channel 7 initially reported that the black Sierra had hit a wall, but it turned out that the wheel had parted company with the car and that Brancatelli had actually managed to keep it off the wall).

-After again winning the New Zealand Touring Car Championship in 1990, Robbie Francevic had his last start at Mount Panorama in the 1990 Tooheys 1000, this time teamed with fellow Kiwi racer Andrew Bagnall in Bagnall's own Sierra RS500.
+After again winning the New Zealand Touring Car Championship in 1990, Francevic had his last start at Mount Panorama in the 1990 Tooheys 1000, this time teamed with fellow Kiwi racer Andrew Bagnall in Bagnall's own Sierra RS500.
 Bagnall qualified the car 17th and the pair drove well all day to finish seventh outright in a race in which many of the more fancied big budget Sierra teams either failed to finish or ran into problems which put them well out of contention.

+Personal life and death

+Robert James Franičević was born in Auckland, New Zealand on 18 September 1941.
+He died in Takapuna on 4 July 2026, at the age of 84, and was survived by his wife, Rosita.

 Accolades

-Robbie Francevic was an inaugural member of the MotorSport New Zealand Wall of Fame in 1994.
+Francevic was an inaugural member of the MotorSport New Zealand Wall of Fame in 1994.